-- the Code applies to a public company until the end of the transitional period provided it is UK resident on the relevant date; - the Code applies to a private company that was UK quoted at any time in the 10 years before the Implementation Date until the earlier of the end of (i) the transitional period; or (ii) the listing 10 year run-off period, provided the company is UK resident on the relevant date; - the Code applies to a private company that filed a prospectus at any time in the 10 years before the Implementation Date until the earlier of the end of (i) the transitional period; or (ii) the prospectus 10 year run-off period, provided the company is UK resident on the relevant date.
+- the Code applies to a private company that was UK Quoted at any time in the 10 years before the Implementation Date until the earlier of the end of (i) the transitional period or (ii) the listing 10-year run-off period, provided that the company is UK resident on the relevant date. - the Code applies to a private company that filed a prospectus at any time in the 10 years before the Implementation Date until the earlier of the end of (i) the transitional period or (ii) the prospectus 10-year run-off period, provided the company is UK resident on the relevant date.

 A transition company will not, therefore, fall outside the scope of the Code on the Implementation Date as a result of the introduction of the new regime.
-The Code continues to apply to a transition company on the same basis until the end of the transitional period provided that, in the case of a private company only, it is UK resident and the listing 10 year run-off period or the prospectus 10 year run-off period have not expired.
-This is to provide transition companies an opportunity to put in place alternative arrangements such as making appropriate amendments to their articles of association or enabling shareholders to exit their investment if they do not wish to be shareholders in the company without the protections afforded by the Code.
+The Code continues to apply to a transition company on the same basis until the end of the transitional period provided that, in the case of a private company only, it is UK resident and the listing 10-year run-off period or the prospectus 10-year run-off period has not expired.
+This is to provide transition companies an opportunity to put in place alternative arrangements such as making appropriate amendments to their articles of incorporation or enabling shareholders to exit their investment if they do not wish to be shareholders in the company without the protections afforded by the Code.